militara106/liri-bot/README.md

 "concert-this"

 Returns:
-Name of the venue
+-Name of the venue
-Venue location
+-Venue location
-Date of the Event (use moment to format this as "MM/DD/YYYY")
+-Date of the Event (use moment to format this as "MM/DD/YYYY")

--

 ###Command:
 "spotify-this-song"

 Returns:
-Artist(s)
+-Artist(s)
-The song's name
+-The song's name
-A preview link of the song from Spotify
+-A preview link of the song from Spotify
-The album that the song is from
+-The album that the song is from

--

 ###Command:
 "movie-this"

 Returns:
-Title of the movie
+-Title of the movie
-Year the movie came out
+-Year the movie came out
-IMDB Rating of the movie
+-IMDB Rating of the movie
-Rotten Tomatoes Rating of the movie
+-Rotten Tomatoes Rating of the movie
-Country where the movie was produced
+-Country where the movie was produced
-Language of the movie
+-Language of the movie
-Plot of the movie
+-Plot of the movie
-Actors in the movie
+-Actors in the movie

--

 ###Command:
 "do-what-it-says"
-Runs search from text from random.txt.
+-Runs search from text from random.txt.
-Write out your search command and song name in the random.txt file
+-Write out your search command and song name in the random.txt file
-Format:
+-Format:
 [search command], "[movie/band/song name]"
-Example:
+-Example:
 spotify-this-song, "Rich Girl"

--

 ###Example of App usage: